-ANA still flies your bike for free, and will guarantee that policy on connecting flights- even if you have to spend a night in Tokyo and switch airports.
+Unfortunately, ANA no longer flies your bike for free.
+I was lucky to have made this trip before the policy change.
 They are nice, the food is good and they even allowed me to return with overweight bags.
 Twice - no charge.

 I packed light-